 What is impact investing?

 Impact investing is an investment style that leaves no stone unturned in the quest to achieving its dual goal: a positive social or environmental impact alongside a financial return.
-Impact funds are still rare and according to the Investment Association, there are only ten funds in the UK that have an impact-related investment philosophy.
+Impact funds are still rare and according to the Investment Association, there are only nine funds in the UK that have an impact-related investment philosophy.

 Investing in general is often about creating growth, not just of your savings but of the economy itself.
 But impact investing takes that concept to an extreme, and the closest to philanthropy as traditional investing gets.
 Impact funds also go further in measuring the positive impact they have on society than other ESG-flavoured funds.
 This can be anything from quantifying the exact amount of emissions avoided by investing in a specific renewable energy provider, to estimating how an investment in a school for low income children will help them gain jobs in the future.

 Sound hard?
 That’s because it is.
 Not only is it hard to measure the real impact of the investments, but there is also the added challenge, or shall we say balance, of generating a decent return for investors while doing social good.